Frequently Asked Questions

 - A student is working on a bachelor's degree and is nearly finished.

 - A student wants to complete all the courses to obtain the knowledge, but does not intend to become a Certified Financial Planner®.

 All exceptions will be determined by the program director.

 Q5: Where can I buy the required textbooks?

-All required materials for our classes are carried in the bookstore located on the first floor of DeVos Center.
-We currently use two textbooks for each course – a textbook list is available upon request.
+All required materials for our classes can be purchased online – a textbook list is available upon request.
 Some of the texts may be available from other sources.
 Instructors supplement the texts with their own notes and handouts.

 You must also have a financial calculator, i.e., one that can calculate both IRR and NPV.
 Most students prefer the TI BA II PLUS, the HP 10B or 12C, or the Victor financial calculator.
 Note that the CFP Board does not allow the use of alpha-numeric calculators (TI 83s and TI 84s are not allowed, for example) during the national exam.

 Enrollment varies, but generally there are 10 students.